Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 ### iOS Core 2.9.4

-* Fixed a Rules Engine bug affecting strings that contain the `&` token
+* Fixed a Rules Engine bug affecting strings that contain the `&` character.
-* Fixed a bug where JSON objects containing empty strings were not handled correctly
+* Fixed a bug where JSON objects containing empty strings were not handled correctly.

 ## June 21, 2021